Please see this article for a list of networks that are currently supported by MyCrypto.

 NetworkIdas the key.
 The

-dPathsfield specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, mnemonic phrase).
+dPathsfield specifies default derivation paths for usage in hierarchical deterministic wallets (Ledger, Trezor, Secret Recovery Phrase).
 Note: Ledger may block your network's chain ID to only be used in specific derivation paths.

 - If you need to add a new derivation path for your network, you can do so in